Slowcobo/count-to-ten/README.md

-This a simple counting application used for "And Zowen Makes 10!".
+A simple counting game and promotional website for "And Zowen Makes 10!".